rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 Tentative upcoming week
 -----------------------

-* Thursday: Workload
-* Friday: Post-prereg?
-* Saturday: Visiting UofC + Working at UofC
+* Saturday the 28th: Working at the UofC
-* Sunday: Pioneer Classic
-* Monday: Memo about tutorial/open curriculum.
-* Tuesday: How do you teach CS?
+* Sunday the 29th: Misnaming, Revisited (?)
+* Monday the 30th: Honors in CS (?)
+* Tuesday the 31st: Another Month (might sketch)

 End of month
 ------------

+* I seem to have settled into a particular "authorial voice".
+Will it change with Ralph's _Craft of Creative Nonfiction_?
+Should it?
 * Had hoped to be more on top of things, but missed the first three days of the month.
 * Once I started posting, often found that I wanted to post multiple